MLB Rumors: Phillies Should ‘Pull The Plug’ On Bryce Harper Negotiations And ‘Move On,’ Per ‘NJ.com’

 Writing for NJ.com on Tuesday, Mike Rosenstein explained that Harper can indeed be referred to as a “generational” talent, given his youth and his past accolades, which include the National League Rookie of the Year award in 2012 and NL MVP in 2015.
 At 26, Harper is a player who should ideally be about to enter his prime years.
 But even with that in mind, Rosenstein opined that the Phillies should “stop begging, show a little pride, and move on” after doing all they could to convince the six-time All-Star to take his talents to Philadelphia.

 As recapped by Rosenstein, the Phillies have taken three “swings” at Harper and missed on each occasion, starting with the team’s initial meeting with his agent, Scott Boras, in December, and continuing with last month’s trip to Las Vegas.
-With the second Vegas visit not yielding any positive results that have been confirmed thus far, Rosenstein opined that the Phillies essentially struck out on the superstar and “walk back” to their figurative dugout.
+With the second Vegas visit not yielding any positive results that have been confirmed thus far, Rosenstein opined that the Phillies essentially struck out on the superstar and should “walk back” to their figurative dugout.

 Although multiple sources, including MLB Network’s Jon Heyman, have suggested the Phillies offered over $300 million to Bryce Harper, per Sports Illustrated, a report from The Inquisitr hinted on Tuesday at a “wrinkle” that could be complicating negotiations.